JanHerca/urantiapedia/output/wikijs/en/article/Meredith_Sprunger/Understanding_Evil_in_Human_Experience.md

 The history of religion is replete with attempts to answer this question.
 All of these theodicies have more or less failed to give a satisfying answer to these divine-human incongruities.
 Traditional theological answers to the problem of evil are rooted in a geocentric and prescientific understanding of the nature of the universe.
 The central ambiguities and incomprehensible nature of the problem of evil in human experience center in our immature and simplistic understanding of reality and God's relation to the finite universe.
 Scientific discovery has greatly expanded our knowledge of the size and complexity of the material universe. _The Urantia Book_, in a similar way, has enlarged our conceptualization of spiritual cosmology and opened a view of the astonishing complexity and variation of the forms of reality.

-> Man can find the love of God without facts, and man can discover the laws of God without love, but man can never begin to appreciate the infinite symmetry, the supernal harmony, the exquisite repleteness of the allinclusive nature of the First Source and Center until he has found divine law and divine love and has experientially unified these in his own evolving cosmic philosophy. ([UB 111:6.6](/en/The_Urantia_Book/111#p6_6))
+> Man can find the love of God without facts, and man can discover the laws of God without love, but man can never begin to appreciate the infinite symmetry, the supernal harmony, the exquisite repleteness of the allinclusive nature of the First Source and Center until he has found divine law and divine love and has experientially unified these in his own evolving cosmic philosophy. (<a id="a42_387"></a>[UB 111:6.6](/en/The_Urantia_Book/111#p6_6))

 ## The Finite Universe